 Papers from the FSR Transport workshops and all presentations from the events are available online.

 Prof Matthias Finger, FSR Transport Director, is the main instructor of the Management of Urban Infrastructures Massive Open Online Course (MOOC) that offers an introduction to the principles of management of urban infrastructure systems.
 It addresses the main challenges that urban infrastructures are facing today, along with the corresponding management challenges that should be addressed in order to improve the performance of cities.
-Visit the IGLUS webpage to learn more about this course (February 2016) and the most recent MOOC on Smart Cities (February 2017)!
+Visit the IGLUS webpage to learn more about this course.

 Over the years, stakeholders and administrators, as well as knowledgeable academics, have been joining FSR Transport Forums to share their experiences.
 While urban planning is mainly dealt with at local level, representatives of the European Commission and of international organisations have also discussed issues of local transport regulation at the Florence Urban Forums (click here to download the full list of speakers).